 - AWS Security Groups - Provides infrastructure access and control

 - Reorganize fragmented database indexes every night

-disaster recovery and data security
+disaster recovery and backup

 - Our Disaster Recovery (DR) plan relies upon infrastructure-as-code automation deployment